 Generally, for a pot, it is best to choose a type of determinate tomato.
 What is a determinate tomato?
 It is a type of tomato that grows to be a fixed size when mature, and one that ripens all of the fruit on the plant within 1 – 2 months.
 After the tomatoes are ripe, few-to-no new tomatoes will grow.
 These grow to look like a bush and can be up to 4 – 5 feet in height.

 Determinate tomato varieties are good if you want to use most of the tomatoes at one time.
-Some examples are Celebrity, Biltmore, Little Napoli Compact Roma, and Bush Early Girl tomatoes.
+Some types of determinate tomatoes are:

-Of course, you can grow indeterminate tomatoes in a pot too.
-Indeterminate tomatoes will continue to grow from spring until frost.
-They produce fruit on long vines.
+You can grow indeterminate tomatoes in a pot too.
+However, indeterminate tomatoes will continue to grow from spring until frost.
+They produce fruit on long vines, grow large, and will sprawl out.
+You will need a large pot and lots of support.
+In general, determinates are easier to plant in pots than indeterminates are, but you can grow both in pots.

-Just keep in mind that you must keep an eye on them and give them additional support when needed.
+Just keep in mind you must keep an eye on them and give them additional support when needed.
 You also must make sure the soil volume is correct.
 Much can be lost during rain.
 Be sure roots aren’t exposed.

 Step 3: Picking the Right Pot